bortega90/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 <h2>Car Insureance MVC</h2>
 <p>I created a .NET Web Application that will calculate a car insurance quote.
-The quote takes into account your age, driving history, and type of car and year of car and is saved on a database.</p>
+The quote takes into account your age, driving history, and type/year of car, then saved on a database.</p>

 <h2>Newsletter App MCV</h2>
 <p>The Newsletter App is another MVC Web Application made on the .NET Framework.
 It allows users to enter their email address to sign up for a newsletter and to unsubscribe to the newsletter.
 Information entered is saved on a database.</p>